bolt-observer/agent/README.md

 ### balance-agent

-an agent that can report channel balance information
+utility to monitor channel balances

 The usage should be pretty self expanatory: